yushaushaibu/widgets-app/README.md

 Anytime you a take a string from a third party API, you could be introducing a security hole into your application called XSS (Cross Site Scripting) attack.

 ** use `dangerouslySetInnerHTML` only when you trust the third party providing you with the API data.
 Otherwise DO NOT use dangerouslySetInnerHTML in your application.

+`Clean Up Function`
+useEffect callback function can return another function that is specifically used for clean up. setTimeout() can be cleared in the clean up function.